Organotin Compounds

 Public Consultation on UK REACH Draft Recommendation for Annex XIV Inclusion

-UK HSE has proposed adding DOTE, DOTE/MOTE, and Tetraethyl lead to the UK REACH Authorisation List, with a consultation deadline of February 4, 2026.
-Inclusion will necessitate time-limited authorisations for continued use in Great Britain, signaling a need for urgent substitution planning or the preparation of robust socio-economic cases.
+UK regulators have proposed adding DOTE and Tetraethyl lead to the UK REACH Authorisation List with a consultation deadline of February 4, 2026.
+This move signals a transition toward mandatory authorisations for these substances in Great Britain, requiring immediate substitution planning or the preparation of robust socio-economic cases.

 content.govdelivery.comUnited KingdomUnited Kingdom